QuerTCI: A Tool Integrating GitHub Issue Querying with Comment Classification: Abstract

 \section{Abstract}

-Issue tracking systems enable users and developers to comment on problems plaguing a software system.
-Empirical Software Engineering (ESE) researchers study (open-source) project issues and the comments and threads within to discover---among others---challenges developers face when, e.g., incorporating new technologies, platforms, and programming language constructs.
-However, issue discussion threads accumulate over time and thus can become unwieldy, hindering any insight that researchers may gain.
+Empirical Software Engineering (ESE) researchers study (open-source) project issues and the comments and threads within to discover---among others---challenges developers face when incorporating new technologies, platforms, and programming language constructs.
+However, such threads accumulate, becoming unwieldy and hindering any insight researchers may gain.
 While existing approaches alleviate this burden by classifying issue thread comments, there is a gap between searching popular open-source software repositories (e.g., those on \GH) for issues containing particular keywords and feeding the results into a classification model.
-In this paper, we demonstrate a research infrastructure tool called \tool\ that bridges this gap by integrating the \GH\ issue comment search API with the classification models found in existing approaches.
-Using queries, ESE researchers can retrieve \GH\ issues containing particular keywords, e.g., those related to a certain programming language construct, and subsequently classify the kinds of discussions occurring in those issues.
-Using our tool, our hope is that ESE researchers can uncover challenges related to particular technologies using certain keywords through popular open-source repositories more seamlessly than previously possible.
-A tool demonstration video may be found at: \url{https://youtu.be/fADKSxn0QUk}.
+This paper demonstrates a research infrastructure tool called \tool\ that bridges this gap by integrating the \GH\ issue comment search API with the classification models found in existing approaches.
+Using queries, ESE researchers can retrieve \GH\ issues containing particular keywords, e.g., those related to a specific programming language construct, and, subsequently, classify the discussions occurring in those issues.
+We hope that ESE researchers can use our tool to uncover challenges related to particular technologies using specific keywords through popular open-source repositories more seamlessly than previously possible.
+A tool demonstration video may be found at: \YouTube.

 \ccsdesc[500]{Software and its engineering~Software libraries and repositories}

 \keywords{software repository mining, \GH, issue comments, classification}